DaWolf85/GTAVAutoPatcher/README.md

 1. Download ZIP package from [Google Drive](https://drive.google.com/open?id=13BanLSa7552Gj_qt22ShnogXcewPblk-) or the [Releases](https://github.com/DaWolf85/GTAVAutoPatcher/releases) page

-2. Make sure the game runs and all first-time setup programs have been completed, before running this program.
+2. Make sure you have a functioning install without any mods installed (downgrading a modded game can cause corruption).

-3. Make sure you have exited the game, and that the Rockstar Launcher/Social Club are not running.
+3. Make sure you have exited the game.

 4. Run AutoPatcher.exe and follow the on-screen directions.